fmoor/edgedb-docs/doc/datamodel/objects.rst

 Object types can *extend* other object types, in which case the extending type is called a *subtype* and types being extended are called *supertypes*.
-A subtype inherits all links, properties and other attributes of its supertypes.
+A subtype inherits all links, properties and other aspects of its supertypes.

-``std::Object`` is the root of object type hierarchy, all object types in EdgeDB extend ``std::Object`` directly or indirectly.
+``std::Object`` is the root of the object type hierarchy and all object types in EdgeDB extend ``std::Object`` directly or indirectly.

 .. eql:type:: std::Object